vedph/co_catutil/Readme.md

 Here you can see that we are using a pattern-based region detector, which detects a region called "wit" (=witnesses) when the above pattern gets matched.
 The result is that any occurrence of these 3 Proteus entries get wrapped inside a `wit` region.

 The concept here is adding as many region detectors required to split the list of Proteus entries into semantically distinct subsets; later, a set of parser components will be able to parse each of these regions according to their nature and content, producing the data to be imported in Cadmus.
+This could be thought similar to text markup, but here we are not changing the text in any way, and our regions can freely nest and even overlap.
+This is only a way of segmenting text to later apply context-specific parsing to each detected region.

 4. **region filters**: a number of components used to refine the detected regions by filtering them.
 For instance, here we are filtering any subset of entries not wrapped into a region (in our sample, every entry except those under `wit`, which is the only region being detected) to wrap it into an "unknown" region named `x`.
 Here is the corresponding pipeline definition: